 Dr Charalambos Michaeloudes is an Honorary Research Fellow at the Airway Disease Section of the National Heart and Lung Institute.
-His research is focused on the cellular and molecular mechanisms leading to the development of airway remodelling in asthma and chronic obstructive pulmonary disease (COPD), with particular focus on airway smooth muscle cell and fibroblast biology.
-His work aims to identify novel therapeutic targets for these diseases.
+His research aims to understand the cellular and molecular mechanisms leading to the development of airway remodelling in asthma and chronic obstructive pulmonary disease (COPD), in order to identify novel therapeutic targets for these diseases.

-- Molecular mechanisms regulating oxidant-antioxidant balance in the airways
+- Molecular mechanisms regulating the adaptation of airways to oxidative stress

 - Role of redox signalling in the development of airway remodelling

 - Mitochondrial dysfunction and metabolic re-programming in asthma and COPD

 - Molecular mechanisms of intracellular and intercellular mitochondrial movement